priyankamk/recruit_me/README.md

 ---
 ### Description:

-* Has signIn functionality, with encrypted passwords & an authorization flow.
+* Has SignIn functionality, with encrypted passwords & an authorization flow.
 * Designed and developed a job portal using Ruby, Activerecord and Sinatra.
 * The application enabled job-seekers to register for viewing the jobs posted by employers as well as appl(work-in-process) to them.
 The employers can also register and post jobs.
 The application had the functionality to create, retrieve, update, and delete information.
 * Enhanced database interaction using Activerecord based mapping with PSQL.